TheThingsIndustries/lorawan-stack-docs/doc/content/devices/device-claiming/claim-devices.md

 The device has been successfully claimed, so you can return to the Console and you will see the device in your application.

->**Note:** Device claiming does not transfer a security session for a device, it only transfers ownership.
+{{< note >}} Device claiming does not transfer a security session for a device, it only transfers ownership.
 The original LoRaWAN session is deleted.
-The device needs to join the network again for traffic to appear.
+The device needs to join the network again for traffic to appear. {{</ note >}}